acidonper/tekton-openshift-examples/nodejs-cd-example/README.md

 ### Check Tekton Objects

 Template application would have added some new tekton objects in `<app>-cicd` project.
-In order to be check these new objects, it is required to follow the procedure included in this section:
+In order to be able to check these new objects, it is required to follow the procedure included in this section:

--   Check Tekton objects POD is running
+-   Check new Tekton objects

 ```
 $ oc project nodejs-app-example-cicd

-$ tkn tasks list
+$ tkn tasks ls
 NAME                                             AGE
 task-nodejs-app-example-new-commit-deploy-app    12 minutes ago
 task-nodejs-app-example-new-commit-start-build   12 minutes ago
 task-nodejs-app-example-new-commit-test          12 minutes ago

-$ tkn pipeline list
+$ tkn pipeline ls
 NAME                                                     AGE              LAST RUN   STARTED   DURATION   STATUS
 pipeline-nodejs-app-example-new-commit-test-and-deploy   13 minutes ago   ---        ---       ---        ---